mcclatchy-southeast/census2020/readme.md

 [**2010 race and ethnicity, weighted/aggregated to 2020 tracts**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_tracts_2010_rc_eth_weighted.csv) Select columns from 2010 population counts of race and ethnicity, remapped to 2020 block shapes using land area weights from the block assignment file and aggregated up to 2020 tracts.

 [**2010 race and ethnicity, by county**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_county_2010_rc_eth.csv) Select columns from 2010 population counts of race and ethnicity on the county summary level. *NOTE: These totals are directly from the 2010 Census redistricting file and not weighted or aggregated based on the block assignment file.*

-[**2020 race and ethnicity, by county**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_county_2020_rc_eth.csv) Select columns from 2020 population counts of race and ethnicity on the county summary level.

 [**2010 race and ethnicity, by place**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_places_2010_rc_eth.csv) Select columns from 2010 population counts of race and ethnicity on the place summary level. *NOTE: These totals are directly from the 2010 Census redistricting file and not weighted or aggregated based on the block assignment file.*